 The contents of perception include not only physical features (e.g. shape and orientation), but also seemingly higher-level social features -- as in the perception of animacy, wherein even simple geometric shapes are seen to be alive and goal-directed based on their motion patterns.
 Perceived animacy has often been treated as implicitly epiphenomenal, driven by various visual cues but largely divorced from the rest of visual perception.
 Here we explored the influence of perceived intentionality on the allocation of attention in dynamic displays.
 Observers viewed chasing animations, wherein one shape (the wolf) pursued another shape (the sheep).
 To vary intentionality independently from animacy, we employed a wavering wolf display: the wolf chased continuously, but its goal (i.e. the sheep) frequently switched among other shapes.
 Observers' detection of sporadic probes during free-viewing of such displays revealed three primary results.
 First, observers attended to the wolf during chasing, but the very same motions failed to capture attention when not interpreted as chasing.
 Second, observers also selectively prioritized the sheep over similarly-moving objects in the display, even when attempting to ignore the wolf.
 Third, when the wolf changed its goal, attention shifted remarkably quickly to the new sheep.
 These effects were specific to the perception of goal-directedness and intentionality, independent of low-level properties such as self-propulsion, spatial distance, and correlated motion.
 These and other results reveal how the perception of animacy can control attention in dynamic displays, and show how such effects are driven in subtle ways by perceived shifts of intention.

 Scholl, B. J., & Gao, T. (in press).
 Perceiving animacy and intentionality: Visual processing or higher-level judgment?
-In M. D. Rutherford & V. A. Kuhlmeier (Eds.), Social perception.
+In M. D. Rutherford & V. A. Kuhlmeier (Eds.), Social perception: Detection and interpretation of animacy, agency, and intention.
 MIT Press

 We can identify other social agents in our environment not only on the basis of how they look, but also on the basis of how they move -- and even simple geometric shapes can give rise to rich percepts of animacy and intentionality based on their motion patterns.
 But why should we think that such phenomena truly reflect visual processing, as opposed to higher-level judgment and categorization based on visual input?
 This chapter explores five lines of evidence: (1) the phenomenology of visual experience; (2) dramatic dependence on subtle visual display details; (3) implicit influences on visual performance; (4) activation of visual brain areas; and (5) interactions with other visual processes.
 Collectively, this evidence provides compelling support for the idea that visual processing itself traffics in animacy and intentionality.